erbarratt/eoopc/README.md

 As you can see, we have passed the pointer `self->vmt` of type `Person_t_vmt` to use as the `void * eOBJ` argument in the `Person_t_vmt_instantiate()` function.

-Note also, that because the declaration AND definition of the function `Person_t_vmt_instantiate` exists only in the _pri.h and this private class source file, it's not accessible anywehere else.
+Note also, that because the declaration AND definition of the function `Person_t_vmt_instantiate` exists only in the _class.h and this private class source file, it's not accessible anywehere else.

 #### Person_t_printName()